 Perhaps the closest you'll get to an East Coast diner in San Francisco, It's Tops is old-school at its best.
-The tiny corner space along Market Space has been serving up authentic American eats since 1935 and not much has changed, including the eatery's knotty pine walls and cherry red booths.
+The tiny corner space along Market Street has been serving up authentic American eats since 1935 and not much has changed, including the eatery's knotty pine walls and cherry red booths.
 There are '50s-filled jukeboxes on the tables, and the servers wear vintage uniforms straight out of the same era.
 Customers saddle up to the counter (or hold out for a booth) to dine on omelettes, waffles, and some of the best hot cakes around.
 Pro tip: the banana and peanut-butter pancakes are worth any wait.

 Both architecturally stunning and incredibly appetizing, Outerlands completely transformed SF's beachside Outer Sunset when it first opened in 2009, bringing a warmth and coziness to the area — not to mention some of the best baked bread in town.
 With its reclaimed wood interior, open kitchen, and a menu made up of locally sourced organic fare that slightly expands for weekend brunch, featuring such items as Cornish chicken toast and a dutch pancake cooked in a cast iron pan, Outerlands is definitely worth the trek, and you can walk off your meal along Ocean Beach after.